• 866-376-2463

 Clothes Washers & Dryers

-Clothes Washers & DryersUse the low- temperature settings on the washing machine and load the washing machine to capacity.
+Clothes Washers & DryersUse the lower temperature settings on the washing machine and load the washing machine to capacity.
 Washing one large load uses less energy than washing two smaller loads.
 When drying, dry full loads whenever possible, but be careful not to overfill the dryer.
 Or, you can also hang your clothes out to dry.
 Cleaning the dryer filter after each use can also reduce dryer energy use.

 Dishwashers